 I get this with relationship stuff a lot.
 Someone will send a light-setting petition for their ex to leave the new partner and come back to them.
 Or they will ask to draw John Doe for a serious loving relationship leading to marriage and healthy children and the ability to be a stay at home mom.
 I guess the idea in their heads is that their worker will make up a combo of oils and herbs for whatever they want.

 But it can be helpful for them to think in terms of conditions or formulas, which are all created around specific “actions” or “directions,” instead of just thinking of petitions.
-We have to read what you want and find the right approach to manifesting it.
+We have to read what you want and find the right approach to it.
 It might involve combining formulas like Crown of Success with Steady Work, or Come to Me with Love Me Now, but there are some “basic building blocks” or basic principles that we are going to have to start with.

 A single Attraction working can draw more than one thing – love, luck and money for instance – but that’s not the same as trying to draw money AND putting the smackdown on your competition at work.
 See the difference?
 What energy do you want?
 Do you want want confusing, crossed up energy being raised?
 Or do you want loving, forgiving, attracting energy to be raised?
 A single light can work towards sowing dissension between two people OR drawing one of the people to a third person, but not both at the same time (I’m referring to simple, one-color, one-layer vigil candle settings here).
 If you want both, get two vigil lights.
 (Or do some altar work that is more complicated than a single, one-color vigil candle.)

 Or sometimes the desired action is overly specific or tries to project too far into the future.
 Do you want a new lover?
 Do you want a marriage and three kids?
 Ok, but you can’t have all that this week, so why not just do things in order?
 If you MUST have it so the new partner is willing to have three kids and let you stay home with them and so you don’t want to waste time drawing somebody who just wants to party, maybe you want to work on “drawing a marriage-minded partner with solid income and good future prospects and an openness to traditionally gendered family roles.”
-Otherwise, when the candle burns black, I don’t necessarily know if the problem is that John Doe is not interested, or is interested but already married, or is interested in marrying you but is impotent and opposed to adoption or already has seven kids he’s paying child support for, or is interested in marrying you and having kids but wants to stay home with them himself, or is about to get a job in another country or get fired or get committed to a mental hospital or WHAT.
+Otherwise, with the first petition, when the candle burns black, I don’t necessarily know if the problem is that John Doe is not interested, or is interested but already married, or is interested in marrying you but is impotent and opposed to adoption or already has seven kids he’s paying child support for, or is interested in marrying you and having kids but wants to stay home with them himself, or is about to get a job in another country or get fired or get committed to a mental hospital or WHAT.

 If you stick to one thing at a time, then you’ll get a report on one thing at a time – a report you can use and understand.
 Otherwise, your report may not be much more useful than “signs show that you will not get everything you want when you want it.”
 Or “signs show a good chance for eventual success, after delays.”
 I don’t know about you, but I prefer to get more specifics than that.
 But I can’t give them to you if your petition is all over the place or trying to do too much.